eslint/eslint/docs/rules/no-comma-dangle.md

+# no-comma-dangle

-# no-comma-dangle: disallow trailing commas in object and array literals
+Disallows trailing commas in object and array literals.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [comma-dangle](comma-dangle.md) rule.